REGISTRY SURVIVAL GUIDE NOW AVAILABLE FROM ONCEFALLEN & AMAZON!

 Print versions can be ordered from Amazon.com for $14.95 plus shipping and sales tax (CLICK HERE TO BUY PRINT COPY)

-The Free PDF version will be available on the front page of this website on 2/2/2022.
+The Free PDF version is available using a tab on the front page of this website.

 About the ICoN

 The Informational CorrLinks Newsletter (aka ICoN) is a FREE, text-only newsletter that can be sent to inmates who have access to CorrLinks, an email system currently used in federal prisons as well as some state prisons in Iowa, Oklahoma, and Minnesota.
 Corrlinks does not allow people to send PDF files or pictures, and has a 12,500 CHARACTER (not word, but letter, number, punctuation and space count), making traditional newsletters difficult to send via emails.
 This is why Once Fallen has worked, in cooperation with inmates who have access to CorrLinks, to create a newsletter with CorrLinks users specifically in mind.

 NOTICE FOE WI/OR STATE CORRLINKS USERS: As of March 2021, I can only send ICoN newsletters to Federal prisoners due to costs to state inmates; WI charges $0.10 and OR charges $0.25 per email so I can’t send these states regularly.
 I can still answer emails but I won’t be sending out regular newsletters to these states until further notice.

 The ICoN’s mission is to keep incarcerated “sex offenders” informed of important news and other information related to treatment and about the laws the may face upon reentry into society.
 These are the kinds of articles you’ll find in the newsletter:

 - Legal Round-up: Brief summaries of important legal decisions impacting sex offenders

 - Activist Central: News from sex offender legal reform activism